Flagstudio/nova-admin-bar/README.md

 The defaults configuration settings are set in config/adminbar.php.
 You can publish the config using this command:

-`php artisan vendor:publish --tag=NovaAdminBarConfig`
+`php artisan vendor:publish --tag=NovaAdminBarConfig --force`

 Publish assets:

-`php artisan vendor:publish --tag=NovaAdminBarAssets`
+`php artisan vendor:publish --tag=NovaAdminBarAssets --force`

+The defaults

 # Usage